 The availability of new CTFs ceased from January 2011, as did government contributions to the accounts.
 Existing CTFs however continue to benefit from tax free investment growth.
 No withdrawals are possible until the child reaches age 18.
-However, the child's friends and family are able to rinerios and family are able to contribute up to the annual limit of £4,368.
+However, the child's friends and family are able to contribute up to the annual limit of £9,000.
 It is possible to transfer the investment to a Junior Individual Savings Account (ISA).